believer/willcodefor.beer/posts/cloudflare-www-to-non-www.md

 ## Create a DNS record

-If you don't have an A-record, I didn't, then create a dummy A-record in the DNS of your domain.
+If you don't have an A-record, I didn't, then create a dummy A-record in your domain's DNS.
 Set its name to `www` and the IPv4 address to `192.0.2.1`.
 Make sure that it's proxied (the orange cloud).
 The page rule we are going to create will run before this record is resolved so the value shouldn't matter, but the page rule won't run if we don't have this record.